-☐ (Tune): Turn this knob to select tracks on the CD currently playing.
+√ (Tune): Turn this knob to select tracks on the CD that is currently playing.

-▶ SEEK ▷: Press the left SEEK arrow to go to the start of the current track, if more than five seconds have played.
-If less than five seconds have played, the previous track will be played.
+▷ SEEK ▷ : Press the left SEEK arrow to go to the start of the current track, if more than five seconds on the CD have played.
+If less than five seconds on the CD have played, the previous track plays.
 Press the right SEEK arrow to go to the next track.
-If either SEEK arrow is held, or pressed multiple times, the player will continue moving backward or forward through the tracks on the CD.
+If either SEEK arrow is held, or pressed multiple times, the player continues moving backward or forward through the tracks on the CD. $\triangleleft \triangleleft$ REV (Reverse): Press and hold this button to reverse playback quickly within a track.
+Sound is heard at a reduced volume.
+Release this pushbutton to resume playing the track.
+The elapsed time of the track displays.

 FWD (Fast Forward): Press and hold this button to advance playback quickly within a track.
-You will hear sound at a reduced volume.
+Sound is heard at a reduced volume.
 Release this button to resume playing the track.
-The elapsed time of the track will appear on the display.
+The elapsed time of the track displays.

-RDM (Random): With random, you can listen to the tracks in random, rather than sequential order.
+RDM (Random): With random, tracks can be listened to in random, rather than sequential order.
 To play the tracks from the CD, press the DVD/CD AUX button when not sourced to the CD, or insert a disc partway into the slot.
-A RDM label will appear on display.
-Press the pushbutton positioned under the RDM label until Random Current Disc is displayed.
+A RDM label displays.
+Press the pushbutton positioned under the RDM label until Random Current Disc displays.
 Press the pushbutton again to turn off random play.

 BAND: Press this button to listen to the radio when a CD or DVD is playing.
-The CD or DVD will remain safely inside the radio for future listening or viewing entertainment.
+The CD or DVD remains inside the radio for future listening or for viewing entertainment.

 DVD/CD AUX (Auxiliary): Press this button to cycle through DVD, CD, or Auxiliary when listening to the radio.
-The DVD/CD text label and a message showing track or chapter number will appear on display when a disc is in either slot.
-Press this button again and the system will automatically search for an auxiliary input device, such as a portable audio player.
-If a portable audio player is not connected, "no aux input device" will be displayed.
-If a disc is in both the DVD slot and the CD slot the DVD/CD AUX button will cycle between the two sources and not indicate "no aux input device".
-If a front auxiliary device is connected, the DVD/CD AUX button will cycle through all available options, such as: DVD slot, CD slot, Front AUX, and Rear AUX (if available).
-See "Using the Auxiliary Input Jack(s)" later in this section, or Rear Seat Entertainment System on page 331.
-"Audio/Video (A/V) Jacks" for more information.
+The DVD/CD text label and a message showing the track or chapter number displays when a disc is in either slot.
+Press this button again and the system automatically searches for an auxiliary input device, such as a portable audio player.
+If a portable audio player is not connected, "No Aux Input Device" displays.
+If a disc is in both the DVD slot and the CD slot the DVD/CD AUX button cycles between the two sources and not indicate "No Aux Input Device".
+If a front auxiliary device is connected, the DVD/CD AUX button cycles through all available options, such as: DVD slot, CD slot, Front Auxiliary, and Rear Auxiliary (if available).
+See "Using the Auxiliary Input Jack(s)" later in this section, or "Audio/Video (A/V) Jacks" under, Rear Seat Entertainment System on page 337 for more information